Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 You can find many top-rated Cantonese movies to learn Chinese.
 The diaspora from China has also given it greater international recognition than many other Chinese dialects.

-They primarily speak Cantonese in Guangdong, Hunan, and Hainan provinces and the Guangxi Zhuang Autonomous Region.
+In Guangdong, Hunan, and Hainan provinces and the Guangxi Zhuang Autonomous Region, people primarily speak Cantonese.
 There are ten sub-dialects of Cantonese, with the Guangzhou variant being the most common.

 Outside mainland China, many speak Cantonese in Australia, Brunei, Canada, Hong Kong, Macao, Indonesia, Malaysia, the Philippines, Singapore, Suriname, Thailand, and Vietnam.